 - Use a foam pad below your main pad to increase warmth.

 Sleeping pad care and repair

-If your sleeping pad is torn or the valve leaks, use a repair kit to patch the surface or replace the valve.
+If your sleeping pad has a pinhole, a tear or the valve leaks, you can use the repair kit that came with it to patch the surface or replace the valve.